VTCSec/vtcsec.org/documentation/dev-build.md

 about how to help VTCSEC with the website development.
 Great!
 You just need to properly [configure](https://help.github.com/articles/set-up-git/) your [git](https://git-scm.com/) do the following to get caught up and a few commands to start contributing.
 1. Watch the video playlist [here](https://youtu.be/8oRjP8yj2Wo).
-This will help you git goood and git, and help you improve on any skills you already have!
+This will help you git good and git, and help you improve on any skills you already have!

 2. Clone the repository.